The KSW Blog

 Intestinal Distress

-• If you’re not having amazing bowel movements every day (2-3x daily – even better!), then I can almost guarantee poor gut health is some shape or form is afoot.
+• If you’re not having amazing bowel movements every day (2-3x daily – even better!), Then I can almost guarantee that poor gut health is afoot in some form or another.

 • Here are a few more common symptoms under this topic: gas, constipation, diarrhea, burping, bloating, and stomach cramps.
 Often these symptoms rise and cause alarm when the intestinal tract microbiome is out of whack (a.k.a. dysbiosis).